 Barry “Bear” Murphy

-Barry ‘bear’ Murphy is a both a Principal & an educator and the bands best drummer (only).
+Barry ‘Not Barry’ Murphy is both an educator and the bands best drummer.
 He is also the best trumpeter we have.
 Barry is active in his local community and volunteers his time to those in need.
-Through Steve and the ABC Foundation he connected with a great group of people; who would become 6SS.
-Previously, he played with the band Inertia, a Reggae band in the eighties.
-They played The Cabooze, Viking Bar, Ruperts, and around the 5 state area and won a MN Black Music Award.
+Through Steve and the ABC Foundation he connected with a great group of people; who would become Six Still Standing.
+Previously, he played with the band Inertia, an award-winning, 80’s Reggae band .
+They played The Cabooze, Viking Bar, Ruperts, and various places around the 5 state area.
+They won a MN Black Music Award.

 Victoria sings lead vocals and plays keyboard and harmonica.
 We don’t know much about her – she’s either a mystery woman, or too busy to give us her bio.
 Victoria is often times quoted as saying, “I wish Mike could sing so I didn’t have to carry this entire band on my back”.